isaac8069/Asteroids/readme.md

 * Add another level
 * Having bad guys coming in all different directions
 * Player is moving and shooting in all directions
+* Get the spaceship to shoot
+* Make bullets have an effect
+* Make bullets affect asteroids and UFO's

 ## Any Potential Roadblocks
 * Logging score